Spring storm does little to slow dry, warm trend in Southern California

 Parts of Southern California saw enough rain to drown a can of Coke as a system tapping an atmospheric river of moisture struck the region this week.
 But the hoped-for March miracle of enough precipitation to reach a normal year's rainfall looks unlikely.

-Some forecasters went so far as to conclude that the rainy season all but over.
+Some forecasters went so far as to conclude that the rainy season is all but over.

 Despite flooding in some areas, the United States Drought Monitor still categorized most of Southern California as under moderate or severe drought.